 Early childhood education is a broad field with various roles on offer.
 What you choose will depend on your interests and goals.
 Our early childhood education courses are designed with the sector in mind and updated regularly to reflect its many opportunities and changing demands.

-The CHC30121 Certificate III in Early Childhood Education and care is the entry level qualification you’ll need to work in the sector, and from there you have the choice to build on your awards and experience with further learning.
+The CHC30121 Certificate III in Early Childhood Education and Care is the entry-level qualification you’ll need to work in the sector, and from there, you have the choice to build on your awards and experience with further learning.

 The next level qualification is a Diploma, which we offer in several areas of study:

-Depending on which area you choose, a Diploma can lead to employment in early childhood education such as kindergartens and early learning centres, after school care, and in community leadership settings.
+Depending on which area you choose, a Diploma can lead to employment in early childhood education such as kindergartens and early learning centres, after-school care, and in community leadership settings.

-If university is your ultimate goal, the CHC50121 Diploma of Early Childhood Education and Care opens up a pathway to a Bachelor degree in primary teaching, which you will be eligible to undertake with Swinburne Online.
+If university is your ultimate goal, the CHC50121 Diploma of Early Childhood Education and Care opens up a pathway to a Bachelor’s degree in primary teaching, which you will be eligible to undertake with Swinburne Online.
 As we always say, there’s more than one pathway to a meaningful career.

 With around 6,000 roles to fill, new educators will find a successful and engaging career wherever they choose to go.